Do you and your spouse together operate a profitable unincorporated small business? If so, you face some challenging tax issues.

 An unincorporated business with your spouse is classified as a partnership for federal income tax purposes, unless you can avoid that treatment.
 Otherwise, you must file an annual partnership return, on Form 1065.
 In addition, you and your spouse must be issued separate Schedule K-1s, which allocate the partnership’s taxable income, deductions and credits between the two of you.
 This is only the beginning of the unwelcome tax compliance tasks.

-Although merger and acquisition activity has been down in 2022, according to various reports, there are still companies being bought and sold.
+In recent years, merger and acquisition activity has been strong in many industries.
 If your business is considering merging with or acquiring another business, it’s important to understand how the transaction will be taxed under current law.

 Stocks vs. Assets